Duality for commutative group stacks: Commutative group stacks

 Conversely assume~(2).
 Let $\pi : G\to F$ be the given \emph{fppf} epimorphism with kernel~$A$.
 Then~ $G$ is an $A$-torsor over~$F$, so by descent it is a proper, flat and finitely presented algebraic space (over $F$, hence also over~$S$).
-Since $F$ is cohomologically flat and $\Oc_F\to \pi_*\Oc_G$ is universally an isomorphism (by descent, and because an abelian scheme has this property) it follows that~$G$ is cohomologically flat over~$S$, whence~(1). \end{proof}
+Since $F$ is cohomologically flat (because it is affine) and $\Oc_F\to \pi_*\Oc_G$ is universally an isomorphism (by descent, and because an abelian scheme has this property) it follows that~$G$ is cohomologically flat over~$S$, whence~(1). \end{proof}

 \begin{defi} A duabelian group is a sheaf of commutative groups that satisfies the equivalent conditions of~\ref{prop_duabelian_groups}. \end{defi}